 The only question you’ll need to be asking yourself is which platform you’ll be wanting this on when it releases on PS3, Xbox 360, PS2, PSP, PC and Wii.

-The Good: Solid game engine with a stellar court-side feel.
+Pros: Solid game engine with a stellar court-side feel.

-The Bad: Occasional clipping issues and some odd facial expressions.
+Cons: Occasional clipping issues and some odd facial expressions.